 National Apprenticeship Week

-Gabriel joined Currie & Brown in 2021 after completing his A Levels and was keen to develop his skills in the construction industry.
+Ryan joined Currie & Brown in 2021 after completing A Levels and was keen to develop his skills in the construction industry.